Helen Lewis (choreographer): War years

 Following the invasion of Czechoslovakia in 1939, deportations of Jewish families began in August 1941.
 The Hermanns were sent in 1942 to Terezín; in 1944 they were transferred to Auschwitz and separated.
 Paul Hermann died in 1945 on a forced march, not long before the end of the Second World War.
 Helen, who survived two "selections" by Josef Mengele, was later sent to Stutthof concentration camp in northern Poland.

-When the war ended, she returned to Prague, where she learnt of her husband's death; her mother, who had been deported early in 1942, had died at Sobibór extermination camp.
+When the war ended, she returned to Prague, where she learnt of her husband's death; her mother, who had been deported early in 1942, had been murdered at Sobibór extermination camp.
 Helen began to correspond with Harry Lewis, a Czech with British nationality whom she had known at school and with whom she had had a brief romance before she met Hermann.
 She married Lewis in Prague in the summer of 1947 and in October moved to Belfast.

 Belfast

 After the birth of her two sons, Michael and Robin, in 1949 and 1954, Lewis began to work as a choreographer.
 In 1956, she created the choreography for the productions The Bartered Bride of Smetana at Grosvenor High School in Belfast, for a performance of Dvořák's The Golden Spinning Wheel at the Belfast Ballet Club, and for a Macbeth at the Lyric Theatre, Belfast.
 Lewis also taught modern dance, and in 1962 started the Belfast Modern Dance Group.

 Her book A Time to Speak, about her experiences before and during the war, was published in 1992 and was translated into several languages.
 It was adapted for the theatre by Sam McCready and performed at the Lyric Theatre during the Belfast Festival in 2009.
 It was also performed at Exeter Synagogue in 2010.

 She died at her home in Belfast on 31 December 2009, aged 93.

 A dance studio at the Crescent Arts Centre in Belfast is named after her.